CSCfi/csc-user-guide/docs/apps/structure.md

 module load structure
 ```

-In addition to `structure` command the structure module makes available commands [CLUMPP](https://web.stanford.edu/group/rosenberglab/clumpp.html) and [structureHarvester](https://github.com/dentearl/structureHarvester/) that can be used for postprocessing structure results.
+In addition to `structure` command, the structure module makes available commands [CLUMPP](https://web.stanford.edu/group/rosenberglab/clumpp.html) and [structureHarvester](https://github.com/dentearl/structureHarvester/) that can be used for postprocessing structure results.

-In Puhti, we recommend that you submit your structure jobs using help tool called `strauto-puhti`.
+On Puhti, we recommend that you submit your structure jobs using help tool called `strauto-puhti`.
 This tool is a modified version of [strauto](http://dx.doi.org/10.1186/s12859-017-1593-0) structure
 job sumbission tool.
 Note that many details in the strauto manual do not apply to `strauto-puhti`.

-Next move to the scratch directory of your project.
+Next, move to the scratch directory of your project.
 Any subdirectory inside your scratch area will do.
 For example:

 ```text